 General practices for keyword research

 The perfect keyword is going to be just broad enough to have some search traffic behind it, yet specific enough to allow you to rank relatively easily.
 If your keyword is too specific, like “low carb thin crust pizza restaurants that deliver to 902 South 5th Street”, no one is searching for it.
 And if your keyword is too broad, like “pizza”, then you’ll likely be relegated to the unexplored depths of Google.
 It’s a balancing act between volume and competition.
 Selecting specific keywords in relation to your niche is a highly influential method to get your website to rank.

 To illustrate this concept a little clearer, consider that “pizza” has a monthly search volume of just over one million pizza-loving Googlers.
 Not surprising.
 But it also has a competition level of 95 out of 100, so ranking in the top ten organically for the keyword “pizza” is going to be tough.

-Finding the right short tail and long tail keywords can be challenging, but it’s an essential step in optimizing your site for relevant, organic search traffic that actually generates leads and sales.
+Finding the right short-tail and long-tail keywords can be challenging for SEO or a PPC campaign, but it’s an essential step in optimizing your site for relevant, organic search traffic that actually generates leads and sales.
 And keep in mind, even if you’re ranking for a few high-traffic, low-competition keywords, your SEO job is not done.
 SEO is always changing and if you’re not constantly making updates to your site to retain your rankings, your competitors are going to swoop in with optimized content of their own.